You need readers. It is the most obvious thing for blogs to have but also the most common reason that blog’s fail.

 Your website is a great tool for advertising what is going on in your business.
 Build a button that says ‘Blog Coming Soon’ in contrasting colours to your website (please seek a web designers advice in selecting colours).
 There are two more resources that you can use to generate buzz

 This is a great way to mass communicate with your database.
 You can organise your database into different groups and market to those different groups.
 This helps you generate buzz by sending an email campaign surrounding your blog.
 For instance, you can send out an email outlining what subjects your blog is going to cover; because you have planned for it.

-There are some great tools for email marketing available such as Write Monkey or depending on your website features you can run an email marketing campaign from there.
+There are some great tools for email marketing available not least of which is the platform that you are readingthis on .
+SiteZero LaunchPad has a simple but effective email marketing module that you can run an email marketing campaign through.
 As far as the content for that email goes simplicity can do the job just fine.
 Something as simple as,

 “Our business has a blog coming soon that will discuss these subjects.
 Register you interest today.”